binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     22/tcp open  ssh     OpenSSH 6.7p1 Debian 3 (protocol 2.0)
     Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

 Most of the time identifying banners are part of the binary.
-If you want to get ride of them, you will need to modify the source and recompile.
+If you want to get rid of them, you will need to modify the source and recompile.
 Doing this will not stop service identification though.
 With SSH as with most other services, the version info is baked into the protocol.

-{linenos=off, lang=bash}
+{linenos=off}
     nc -v <target> 22

-{title="Results", linenos=off, lang=bash}
+{title="Results", linenos=off}
     Connection to <target> 22 port [tcp/*] succeeded!
     SSH-2.0-OpenSSH_6.7p1 Debian-3

-In the VPS chapter we discuss further risks We also discuss risks, countermeasures and hardening of the SSH daemon in the VPS chapter.
+In the VPS chapter we discuss further risks, countermeasures and hardening of the SSH daemon.

 #### Web Application Firewall (WAF) Fingerprinting